Kia e-Niro interior & comfort

 - 4Electric motor, drive & performanceMost importantly, the e-Niro is comfortable and smooth to drive, but it also has up to 201bhp for a surprising turn of speed

-- 5Interior & comfort - currently readingThe Kia e-Niro is a cushy, easy-going car with a solidly finished and user-friendly interior
+- 5Interior & comfort - currently readingThe Kia e-Niro is a comfortable, easy-going car with a solidly finished and user-friendly interior

 - 6Practicality & boot spaceThere are roomier and more versatile diesel or petrol options, but the Kia e-Niro is a practical car and well suited to family motoring